 Disabilities, learning difficulties and health issues.

 Our specialist staff are able to support students with a wide range of special education needs, including learning difficulties, health problems and disabilities.
-As an organisation we have over 20 years of experience in working with students in this area.
+As an organisation we are celebrating our 30th year and have throughout this time worked with students with a range of learning difficulties/disabilities.
 We are experienced in providing support to students with a large range of special education needs such as dyslexia, ADHD, autism, down's syndrome, PDA (Pathological Demand Avoidance), moderate learning difficulty, epilepsy, mental health issues and a wide variety of other diagnosis.
 We offer all of our students the opportunity to work within small groups of 4 - 8 to support their development.
-Each student has individual targets set and receives support from not only their tutors but from their keyworker, our high needs team and programme lead.
+Each student has individual targets set and receives support from not only their tutors/trainers but from their keyworker, intervention team and programme lead.

 Functional Skills - Students have the opportunity to access regular sessions aimed at building their maths, English and ICT skills.
 These can be through either our functional skills sessions building towards taking an assessment at any level from Entry 1 to Level 2.
 Our practical projects sessions focus on building maths and English skills to support students independence in a practical way.
 As we work with students with a wide range of additional learning support needs all of these sessions take place in small groups of 4 - 8 students.